rodri-r/akash-discourse/README.md

 akash provider lease-status --node $AKASH_NODE --home ~/.akash --dseq $AKASH_DSEQ --from $AKASH_KEY_NAME --provider $AKASH_PROVIDER
 ```

-open browser on http://host:3000 and you should see Discourse
+open browser on http://host:3000 and you should see Discourse  note: currently this seems to run, but having problems with ports